 I created the House of Movement and I started to teach what I had learnt.
 I run regular courses in South William Space, Restore Clinic in Camden Street and the Lantern Centre.
-In the past, I also ran courses in institutions, like the Dublin City Council and Trinity College.
-I still think that I have a lot to learn, and I love going back to beginners’ classes and discovering new nuances in some movements and new sensations arising inside my body.
-I am continuously training and learning to the point of frustrating myself every time I find a very good teacher, as I realise how little I know.
+In the past, I also ran courses for institutions, like the Dublin City Council and Trinity College.
+I still think that I have a lot to learn, and I love going back to beginners’ classes to discover new nuances in some movements and new sensations arising inside my body.
+I am continuously training and learning to the point of frustrating myself every time I find a very good teacher, as I realize how little I know.
 That teaches me humility.
 And from that humble place, I give what I have, and what I know, trying to make it digestible and hoping that you will approach me if you have any problems or questions around my classes, my teaching style or my pace.

 And now that you heard my story, here are my accreditations:

 Chen Style Level Two Instructor Accredited by Master Liming Yue (UK)